elkebir-group/cnaviz/README.md

 Click [here](docs/Tutorial.md) to view a CNAViz tutorial.

 In order to prepare data to load into CNAViz, we present one example of how to get a clustering with HATCHet.
-To get the clustering results with locality clustering, use the current HATCHet.ini file ([here](docs/hatchet.ini)).
+To get the clustering results with locality clustering, use the current [hatchet_pre.ini file](docs/hatchet_pre.ini).
 To perform copy number calling after using CNAViz, users should set the last three steps under the [run] section to True, and set all others to False.
+We provide the user with this post [hatchet_post.ini script](docs/hatchet_post.ini)).
 For further details, we refer the user to the [HATCHet demo](https://github.com/raphael-group/hatchet/blob/master/examples/demo-complete/demo-complete.sh#configuring-the-hatchets-execution).

 ### Screencasts and Data Analysis